Don Lemon sues Elon Musk and X for $35 million, claiming fraud over canceled content deal

 The lawsuit alleges that Musk and his representatives, including X CEO Linda Yaccarino, "deliberately misrepresented what they intended to do," which it claims was to capitalize on Lemon's name and professional status to rehabilitate X's reputation after major advertisers fled the service following Musk's endorsement of an antisemitic post.

-Lemon alleges he incurred "hundreds of thousands of dollars" to create his own media company in order to produce the X content.
+Lemon alleges he incurred "hundreds of thousands of dollars" to create his own media company to produce the X content.